chancesmith/chance-smith-gatsby-blog/content/blog/2014-12-30-ownership-brings-and-requires-flexability.markdown

 ---
 layout: post
 title: Ownership brings and requires flexability
-date: '2014-12-30T22:12:03.284Z'
+date: "2014-12-30T22Z"
 tags:
   - leadership
   - ownership
 ---

 When you own the business you have flexibility.
 When you take ownership of your responsibilities at work you’ll need flexibility to make things happen.

-Flexibility requires and *is* room to wiggle, work, maul, and overwhelm.
+Flexibility requires and _is_ room to wiggle, work, maul, and overwhelm.

-Seth Godin speaks of this as *thrashing*.
+Seth Godin speaks of this as _thrashing_.
-Garry Vanerchuck considers this as *crushing it*.
+Garry Vanerchuck considers this as _crushing it_.

 Ownership is the ability to make changes.
 Ownership is the option to make wild assumptions.